 Why was this happening to me?
 Well for the last 4 years I’ve been an active investor in Bitcoin and companies using Blockchain technologies.
 I’ve been a high profile speaker at many conferences including Techcrunch.
 My phone number has been public knowledge as have many of my email accounts.
 Also I knew of other people in my community who had experienced similar events.

 Friends of mine received texts in which the hacker pretended to be me (and my friends had no reason to believe it was not me since it was my phone number) and in which the hacker asked to borrow Bitcoin for a day — usually about $10k.
-Whilst this would be an unusual thing for me to ask anyway, it did almost fool one of my friends who got spooked last minute and called my wife who handed me the phone.
+Whilst this would be an unusual thing for me to ask anyway, it did almost fool one of my friends who got spooked last minute and called me.

 Ok.
 So what now.